mvttjb/BreadSite/index.md

 ## The Different Types of Bread

 There are many different types of bread in the world, with many different benefits coming from many different countries.
-Bread has become a universal item that brings us all together.
+Bread has become a universal item that brings us all together in delicious goodness.

 *Here are some of the most common types of bread found around the world!*

 #### Baguette Bread

 ### Markdown